 Import external data sources if necessary

+Run the software

+Software and Documentation

-Run the softwareMy biggest contribution as an intern was discovering a software developed in R and investigating its principal components to judge whether it could be adapted for use in plant breeding and genetics.
+My biggest contribution as an intern was discovering a software developed in R and investigating its principal components to judge whether it could be adapted for use in plant breeding and genetics.
 To my surmise it worked seamlessly with our DNA-proto workflow developed by a previous intern and its production of a corresponding variant call file.
 The open-source software I reference and which I discovered by lead performs a Quantitative Locus Analysis.

 In this case I provided software documentation to guide a novice user on two model organisms and their phenotypes, Semi-Dwarfism in Sorghum and Cold Tolerance in Rice.
 In this cold tolerance in Rice case, I download the data from NCBI and from there provided a step-by-step guide to doing a QTL.
 In the case of Sorghum, I was only given a vcf file, but from that, I show how to also perform a QTL.
 In the case of Oryza Satvia a particular species of rice, the project from DNA-PROTO Workflow to QTL Analysis produced data in excess of ~250 GB and the Rice Genome is relatively small!

+GithubPageSofwareDocumentation

 Software Tools for Genomic Data Analysis